nvm-sh/nvm/.github/ISSUE_TEMPLATE.md

 ```
 </details>

-- How did you install `nvm`? (e.g. install script in readme, homebrew):
+- How did you install `nvm`? (e.g. install script in readme, Homebrew):

 - What steps did you perform?